puzpuzpuz/questdb.io/docs/concept/geohashes.md

 17/01/2022 01:02:21,46swgj10
 ```

-Just like ILP, CSV import supports geohash strings only, so the same
+Just like InfluxDB Line Protocol, CSV import supports geohash strings only, so the same
 restrictions apply.

 ## The PostgreSQL wire protocol